jkruse14/wizMarkdown/README.md

 ##Licence

-ngMarkdown is covered by the MIT Licence
+wizMarkdown is covered by the MIT Licence

 Copyright (c) 2014 Grumpy Wizards